Qatari art: Institutional growth and first exhibitions

 Following the founding of Al Jasrah Club, several other art institutions were established.
 In 1976, Mohammed Al-Mannai opened the Cultural Center.
 This was followed by Qatari government's establishment of the Department of Culture and Arts, which was later renamed the National Council for Culture, Arts, and Heritage, also in 1976.
-Finally, in 1977, the newly established Department of Culture and Arts, under its first director Nasser Al-Othman, opened the Visual Arts Center to the public.
-These institutions organized international exhibitions in Qatar, showcasing the work of Qatari and regional artists.
+Finally, in 1977, the newly established Department of Culture and Arts, under its first director Nasser Al-Othman, opened the Visual Arts Center to the public to showcase the work of both Qatari and regional artists.

 In 1977, Yousef Ahmad, Hassan Al Mulla, and Muhammad Ali founded the country's first art group, "The Three Friends Group".
 After chartering a bus, they traveled across Qatar, holding small-scale exhibitions where they displayed their works.
 The Qatar Fine Arts Society was established in 1980 to promote the works of Qatari artists and held its first exhibition in 1981.

 Advancement of women artists

 Development initiatives exclusive to Qatari women artists began in 1980 with the official opening of The Free Studio, an arts education center under the Ministry of Information.
 With the aim of encouraging artistic talent through courses and public lectures, the center operated on a schedule that allocated two days for female students and three days for male students for two hours daily throughout the year.
 The first women's session took place on 6 June 1980 and was supervised by Bahraini artist Najah Al-Madani, who played a significant role in educating many women artists.
 Many fundamental skills were taught to both men and women, including drawing with pencil and pastels, oil painting, Arabic calligraphy, and ceramics.

 The state's support for The Free Studio included providing generous stipends for enrolled students, ensuring competent teachers, and facilitating student participation in exhibitions organized by the Department of Culture and Arts.
 Esteemed international artists were also invited to conduct training courses for the studio participants.
 Between 1981 and 1985, the studio produced several female artists, including Wafa Al-Hamad, Maryam Abdullah and Jamila Al-Shuraim.
 Many of these students, including Hessa Al-Muraikhi, who later became the supervisor of the women's section, continued their artistic practice after their training at the studio.

 In 1981, an art workshop was opened for women with the aim of providing them with an opportunity to hone their artistic skills.
 In December 1982, the country's first art exhibition for women was held.